 Areas of Specialization: New Economic Geography, International Trade Theory

 Paul Krugman is one of the most highly respected and well-known economists in the world.
-He is a professor emeritus of the Woodrow Wilson School of Princeton University, a distinguished professor of the Graduate Center Economics Ph.D program and scholar at the Luxembourg Income Study Center, both at Graduate Center, CUNY.
+He is a professor emeritus of the Woodrow Wilson School of Princeton University, a distinguished professor of the Graduate Center Economics Ph.D program and scholar at the Luxembourg Income Study Center, both at CUNY Graduate Center.

 Krugman’s work in examining international trade patterns and the global distribution of economic activity and resources was awarded the Nobel Memorial Prize in Economic Sciences in 2008.
 His academic work has focused on economic geography, international finance and trade, and currency fluctuations.
 As a columnist for The New York Times, he has written countless articles on nearly every imaginable economics topic, including taxation, income distribution, and liquidity traps.
 He is credited with pioneering a new trade theory and a new economic geography through his work.